xenit-eu/docker-solr/README.md

 # Solr in Docker
-Xenit specific Alfresco Solr images.
+Alfresco Solr images built and maintained by Xenit.

 ## Images created